leoshtika/database/README.md

-# database
-A lightweight wrapper around PDO
+# A lightweight wrapper around PDO